notsky23/RoboticsCV-PointCloudAnalysis/README.md

 c.
 Implement the function q1  c in questions.py: fit a plane using a ransac based method.
 You can test your implementation by running $python hw4.py q1 c in your terminal.
 What are the strengths and weaknesses of each approach?<br>

--	Strengths:
+-	Strengths:<br>
-  o	RANSAC is more robust to outliers compared to the other methods because it only considers a subset of points to fit the model and ignores the rest. o	RANSAC can handle non-linear models and does not require the assumption of linearity.
+  o	RANSAC is more robust to outliers compared to the other methods because it only considers a subset of points to fit the model and ignores the rest.<br>
+  o	RANSAC can handle non-linear models and does not require the assumption of linearity.<br>
--	Weaknesses:
+-	Weaknesses:<br>
-  o	RANSAC requires more computation time because it samples points and fits the model multiple times to obtain the best result. o	The parameters used in RANSAC, such as the number of iterations and the inlier threshold, need to be carefully tuned to obtain a good result.
+  o	RANSAC requires more computation time because it samples points and fits the model multiple times to obtain the best result.<br>
+  o	The parameters used in RANSAC, such as the number of iterations and the inlier threshold, need to be carefully tuned to obtain a good result.<br>

 ![image](https://user-images.githubusercontent.com/98131995/234906032-b4deda77-ea10-4117-b1e9-2ef3b7155b7a.png)<br><br>